ActualLab/Fusion.Samples/docs/tutorial/Part13.md

 **6.** If you're using `fusionAuth.js` script to open sign-in/sign-out popup in Blazor, update its location:
-- Search for `_content/Stl.Fusion.Blazor/scripts/fusionAuth.js` - most likely you'll find it in `_Host.cshtml`
+- Search for `_content/ActualLab.Fusion.Blazor/scripts/fusionAuth.js` - most likely you'll find it in `_Host.cshtml`
-- Replace it with `_content/Stl.Fusion.Blazor.Authentication/scripts/fusionAuth.js`
+- Replace it with `_content/ActualLab.Fusion.Blazor.Authentication/scripts/fusionAuth.js`

-As you might notice, this also means you need to reference `Stl.Fusion.Blazor.Authentication` package.
+As you might notice, this also means you need to reference `ActualLab.Fusion.Blazor.Authentication` package.

 ## Client-side changes